 Take the Flyin Ryan Core Values Challenge

-In addition to the Decisions and Adventure Scholarship programs, the Flyin Ryan Core Values Challenge is a call to action that to encourage people to think about, write down, and act upon their personal set of Core Values.
-This is an easy way for anyone to actively discover, record and act upon their self composed core values.
+In addition to the Decisions and Adventure Scholarship programs, the Flyin Ryan Core Values Challenge is a call to action that encourages people to think about, write down, and act upon their personal set of Core Values.
+It is an easy way for anyone to actively discover, record and act upon their self composed core values.

 How to get started

 - Decide it is worth doing, and choose to do it.

 - Watch this 4-minute video on YouTube that introduces you to Ryan, and highlights his Core Values.
 Remember, your core values are YOURS, not copies of someone else’s.

 - Use your smartphone, an index card, a small pad of paper, or anything portable that allows you to record your Core Values as they occur to you.
 These arise from your personality, your passions and your guideposts for decision making.
 There is no time limit; it is more of a marathon than a sprint.
 There is no “right” number of core values; the right number is a reflection of what is inside you, what is important to you.

 - Once they are recorded, carry them with you, post them where you will see them regularly.

 Check out the Decisions Program.
 Take your Core Values to the next level by owning them, living by them, and sharing them with peers, family, teachers, coaches and others who are close to you.

 - Once your core values are in written form, illuminate them by representing them with pictures or a video.

 - Commit to them by presenting to the people of your choosing; friends, parents, coaches, favorite teachers, and other people who are important in your life.
 As part of the Sophomore Advisory Process at South Burlington High School, students create a presentation that identifies their academic strengths, weaknesses, and Core Values.